Best Forex Brokers for Scalping

 First, a refresher for beginners:

 - A stop order, also known as a stop-loss order, is a conditional order to close a position once a certain price is reached.
 A stop order helps protect against unfavourable movements in market prices and is designed to cap your losses.

 - A limit order, also known as a take-profit order, works in reverse to a stop order.
 It is a conditional order to close a position once a certain price is reached.
 However, a limit ordered is triggered when prices move in your favour.
-It is designed to realize the profit on your position.
+It is designed to realise the profit on your position.

 However, setting stop and limit orders can be tedious and time consuming.
 Ideally, your trading platform should allow you to set your stop and limit prices at the very same time you enter the market.
-You achieve this through robots on MT4, cTrader/cAlgo and other platforms.
+You achieve this through robots on MT4/5, cTrader/cAlgo and other platforms.

 Share this article:

 About the author